girishc24/-Inventory-Management/README.md

 # Simple Inventory Management System using Django Rest Framework

-Creating an API for a Simple Inventory Management System using Django Rest Framework with all the necessary functionalities.
+This project provides a backend API for an Inventory Management System using Django Rest Framework (DRF), JWT-based authentication, PostgreSQL for the database, and Redis for caching.
+The API supports CRUD operations on inventory items, user authentication, and token-based access control.

 ## Prerequisites

 - Python (version 3.x recommended)
 - Django
 - Django REST Framework
+- Redis (for caching)
+- PostgreSQL

 ## Setup Instructions